 The easiest way to decide whether you want to style your curls when they’re wet or damp?
 Base it off of when you love your curl patterns the most!
 If you look in the mirror after a steamy shower and love the look of your frizz-free curls then, wet styling may work better for you.
 If you prefer the look of your curls when they’ve had some time to dry, then damp styling is probably a better bet.

 As always, the best way to figure out your styling methods is to have some fun experimenting.
 You may even find that you like to mix it up sometimes, based on how your curls land after they dry.
+Test out your new technique with Royal Locks Dream Cream, or another one of our styling products to give your curls the boost that they need.

 Well, now we’ve got that covered.
 Looking to learn more about how to style curly hair, your curls, and the curly community?
 Check out some of our other blogs to learn everything you’ve ever wanted to know.